BenderRobotics/brock/README.md

 The lowest priority config file determines the base directory which will be used as a working directory for the executor (e.g. mounted to docker, mounted over SSH).
 The commands should not access files outside this directory.
+Configuration directives specified in a higher-level config file can be removed (unset) in a subfolder by specifying the value as null.

 The list of all available commands is provided by `brock --help`, let's assume a command `test` was defined in the `.brock.yml`, you can run it like this: